UMP 75x25 [M10x3] GW F200 GOLD DUAL Lina / N42 - search holder

 - They are highly resistant to demagnetization by external magnetic sources,

-- Wide application in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Wide application in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: